nest-desktop/nest-desktop/docs/deployer/deploy-insite.rst

   docker-compose up --build

-The backend is now served but you have to start the frontend NEST Desktop.
+The backend is now served and you are ready to start the frontend NEST Desktop.